Brand Core

 Claim No-Gos

-No logo lockup — claim always stays separate from the logo (was different before, is being changed)
+No logo lockup, the claim always stays separate from the logo (defined minimum distance)

 Not in technical or legal content